Triangular Prism Equations and Categorification: Applications

 \begin{theorem} The fusion ring $\mathcal{F}_{660}$ cannot be categorified. \end{theorem}

 \begin{proof} Apply Theorem \ref{Thm: Ob-0} with $(i_1,i_2,i_3,i_4,i_5,i_6,i_7,i_8,i_9)= (1, 3, 4, 1, 1, 3, 4, 2, 2)$. \end{proof}

-In our database \cite{FusionAtlas} of thousands of fusion rings (simple/perfect integral, or small rank/multiplicity), $\mathcal{F}_{660}$ is surprisingly the only one ruled out from any categorification by Theorem \ref{Thm: Ob-0} or \ref{Thm: Ob-1} among those not ruled out from \emph{unitary} categorification by Schur Product Criterion \cite{LPW20}.
+In our extensive database \cite{FusionAtlas}, which contains thousands of fusion rings characterized as either simple, perfect integral, or of small rank and multiplicity, $\mathcal{F}_{660}$ stands out as the only fusion ring excluded from categorification by Theorem \ref{Thm: Ob-0} or \ref{Thm: Ob-1}, among those excluded from \emph{unitary} categorification by the Schur product criterion \cite{LPW20}.